AlexaCRM/alexacrm.github.io/integration-cds/premium-features.md

    - **Is Default?**: Yes.
    - **Login**: login name or email of the admin WordPress user you selected earlier.
    - **Password**: application password you created earlier.
-7. Save the record (at the top of the page you will see "Successfully connected to the site" message).
+7. Save the row (at the top of the page you will see "Successfully connected to the site" message).

 ### Install WordPress Premium Solution